 LOCAL LABOR ANALYSIS

 Businesses are hiring and employability, or soft skills, remain important to employers in Hunterdon and Somerset counties.
-This is reflected in the recent quarterly reports created for the GRWDB by the New Jersey Department of Labor and Workforce Development:
+This is reflected in the ongoing series of quarterly and annual reports created for the GRWDB by the New Jersey Department of Labor and Workforce Development.
+These state reports use Lightcast data to provide near real-time data about job postings in the area and around the state:

 For more NJDOL labor market information, visit the Labor Market Information website and explore key industry reports, employment and wage outcomes, local employment dynamics and a suite of other research resources, including a Publications and Reports page.